-Violations of this policy, including any violations of the Digital Millennium Copyright Act of 1998 (DMCA), shall be reported to the appropriate supervisor, director, dean, DMCA Designated Agent, or other responsible person.
-DMCA notices or claims of infringements must be immediately sent to the DMCA Designated Agent listed in this policy.
+Violations of this policy, including any violations of the DMCA, shall be reported to the appropriate supervisor, director, dean, DMCA-designated agent, or other responsible person.
+DMCA notices or claims of infringements shall be immediately sent to the DMCA-designated agent listed in this policy.